All in-person Extension meetings, events and classes are canceled through Friday, May 15.

 Understanding what makes communities welcoming, economically vibrant and well-led

-100+ economic analyses inform local community decisions each year.
+100+ economic analyses inform local community decisions each year and 37 communities run Extension learning groups.

 Extension, federal, state and county funding